thecodingmachine/symfony-vuejs/README.md

 Then create the global `.gitignore` file according to the location specified previously.

-You may now edit it with:
+You may now edit it, according to your environment, with:

 ```
 # IDE